-The Hosted Graphite views aren’t perfectly analogous to statsd, but for general use it accomplishes much the same thing.
+The Hosted Graphite views aren’t perfectly analogous to statsd, but for general use it accomplishes similar results.

 - timers -> ‘:avg’ or ‘:min’ or ‘:max’

-Graphite functions act on one or more data series, transforming them ino a new data series.
+Graphite Functions act on one or more data series, transforming them into a new data series.
 When using a graphite function it is important to note that: